yash-chatha/gat-reimplementation/README.md

 ## Introduction

-This repository is a course re-implementation of **Graph Attention Networks (GATs)** by Veličković et al. (ICLR 2018) for CS 4782: Deep Learning at Cornell University.
+This repository is a re-implementation of **Graph Attention Networks (GATs)** by Veličković et al. (ICLR 2018) for CS 4782: Deep Learning at Cornell University.
 GATs replace the fixed equal-weight neighbor aggregation of GCNs with a learned, edge-level attention mechanism that assigns per-neighbor importance weights without requiring knowledge of the full graph structure upfront.

 ## Chosen Result